Vaudeville Villain

-Vaudeville Villain is the third studio album by British-American rapper-producer MF DOOM, released on September 16, 2003 under the pseudonym of Viktor Vaughn.
+Vaudeville Villain is the third studio album by British-American rapper-producer MF Doom, released on 16 September 2003 under the pseudonym of Viktor Vaughn.
 All of the tracks are produced by Sound-Ink record label members Heat Sensor, King Honey, and Max Bill, with the exception of "Saliva", produced by RJD2.

 Background

-In early 2003, while MF DOOM and Madlib were working on Madvillainy, the unfinished demo of the album was stolen and leaked on the internet.
+In early 2003, while MF Doom and Madlib were working on Madvillainy, the unfinished demo of the album was stolen and leaked on the internet.
 Frustrated, the duo decided to work separately on other projects.
-The first album released by MF DOOM in that period was Take Me to Your Leader, followed by Vaudeville Villain.
+The first album released by MF Doom in that period was Take Me to Your Leader, followed by Vaudeville Villain.
+The album was created in the Philadelphia neighborhood of Chinatown, around 2001, and the album was finished in 2003.

 Recording

-Unlike MF DOOM's previous albums, produced entirely by him, the majority of the tracks on Vaudeville Villain were produced by the members of Sound-Ink record label.
+Unlike MF Doom's previous albums, produced entirely by him, the majority of the tracks on Vaudeville Villain were produced by the members of the Sound-Ink record label.
 He met one of them, Heat Sensor, at a bar in Brooklyn.
 The two shared common interests, including interest in time travel.
 Heat Sensor later introduced him to King Honey and Max Bill.
 The only song not produced by the producer trio was "Saliva", which was produced by RJD2.